Elect Steve Ewing our Representative

 Meet Steve Ewing

-A proud Washington native, Steve has called Lake Stevens home since 2005, when he and his wife of 25 years Athena were drawn to the community's excellent schools and perfect balance of natural beauty and accessibility.
-For more than two decades, they've raised their five children here, all educated in Lake Stevens schools, deepening their commitment to this special community.
+A proud Washington native, Steve has called the 39th District home since 2005, when he and his wife of 25 years, Athena, were drawn to the community’s excellent schools and perfect balance of natural beauty and accessibility.
+For more than two decades, they’ve raised their five children here—all educated in Lake Stevens schools—deepening their commitment to this special community.

 Steve brings valuable professional experience to his public service, having worked for the State of Washington since 2002 in roles including Mental Health Counselor, Community Corrections Officer, and Administrative Hearings Officer.
 This background has equipped him with unique insight into community needs and a service-oriented approach to leadership.